 Our online doctor and pharmacy service offers a discreet way to get assessed and obtain reliable prescription drugs that can help you manage your orgasms better....
 Read more

-Premature ejaculation (PE) is defined as a man ejaculating soon than desired during sexual intercourse.
+Premature ejaculation (PE) is defined as a man ejaculating sooner than desired during sexual intercourse.
 This is a common issue that roughly 1 in 3 men will experience at some point in their lives.
 If it only happens occasionally, then this is nothing to worry about.
 The following signs can lead to a diagnosis of PE:

 There are different types of ejaculation problems in men.
 These include:

 There are various things you can try to control premature ejaculation before seeking medical help.
 These methods can help to relieve sensitivity and regain control:

-There are many psychological factors which can cause premature ejaculation.
+There are many psychological factors that can cause premature ejaculation.
 These include: